-Based solely on our review of the copies of such forms furnished to us and written representations from the directors and executive officer of our general partner, we believe that during 2015 all Section 16(a) reporting persons complied with all applicable filing requirements in a timely manner, except for one Form 4 filed late by Stephen R. Brunner, the former President, Chief Executive Officer and Chief Operating Officer of our general partner, in connection with his termination of employment.
+Based solely on our review of the copies of such forms furnished to us and written representations from the directors and executive officer of our general partner, we believe that during 2016 all Section 16(a) reporting persons complied with all applicable filing requirements in a timely manner, except that Form 4s were filed late on April 18, 2016 and August 17, 2016 by HITE Hedge Asset Management, LLC, HITE Hedge LP, HITE MLP LP, HITE Hedge QP, HITE MLP Advantage LP and James J. Jampel, which then had collective beneficial ownership of greater than 10% of our outstanding common units.